tkiviniemi/HSL_Citybikes/README.md

 - Go to backend root folder
 - Run `npm run test` to run all the unit tests for backend
+  - For coverage you can run `npm run test:coverage`

 ## API Documentation